JvEztraaaa/odin/README.md

 # TheOdinProject

 Hello Odin!

-This will be my main repository to track my progress and projects under TheOdinProject.
+This will be my main repository for trying out the skills I've learned through TOP.

 Wish me luck :)